1. When will the SCL be completed?

 The East Rail Line (EAL) is already heavily congested.
 Will the reduction in train configuration from 12 cars to 9 cars aggravate the congestion?

-According to the current planning, the Tai Wai to Hung Hom Section of the SCL is scheduled for completion in 2018, providing a new railway line between the New Territories and urban districts.
+According to the current planning, the Tai Wai to Hung Hom Section of the SCL will be completed prior to the Hung Hom to Admiralty Section to provide a new railway line between the New Territories and urban districts.
 It is estimated that over 20% of the south-bound passengers from the New Territories will then be diverted to the "East West Corridor" formed by the Tai Wai to Hung Hom Section of the SCL, relieving the congestion of the EAL during peak hours.

-The "North South Corridor" formed by the extension of the EAL across the harbour is expected to come into service in 2020.
-Due to the geographical constraints on Hong Kong Island, the "North South Corridor" will run in 9-car train configuration, instead of 12-car configuration.
+The "North South Corridor" formed by the extension of the EAL across the harbour will run in 9-car train configuration instead of 12-car configuration due to the geographical constraints on Hong Kong Island.
 To increase the carrying capacity, the signalling system of the "North South Corridor" will be enhanced.
 The service frequency during peak hours will be increased from around 20 trains per hour to around 27 trains per hour.
 This amounts to 243 cars per hour, offering a carrying capacity similar to the current service level.

 Upon the full completion of the SCL, the overall railway carrying capacity between North New Territories/ South New Territories and Kowloon will be significantly increased.
 The "East West Corridor" will run in 8-car train configuration and provide around 20 trains per hour, offering a maximum carrying capacity of 160 cars per hour.
 In addition to the 243 cars per hour offered by the "North South Corridor", the carrying capacity will reach 403 cars per hour.
 All this means a significant increase of 163 cars compared with the 240 cars per hour currently offered by the EAL service.